htdbui/SQL4DS/Chapter4.md

 # Excercises

 - Look back at Figure 2.1 in Chapter 2 for sample data and column names for the `product` table referenced in these exercises.
 1. Products can be sold individually or in bulk (e.g., lbs or oz).

    - Write a query that outputs the `product_id` and `product_name` columns from the `product` table.
    - Add a column called `prod_qty_type_condensed` that displays "unit" if `product_qty_type` is "unit," and "bulk" otherwise.

 2. Flag all types of pepper products sold at the market.

    - Add a column to the previous query called `pepper_flag` that outputs 1 if `product_name` contains the word "pepper" (case-insensitive), and 0 otherwise.

-3. Can you think of a situation where a pepper product might not be flagged as a pepper product using the code from the previous exercise?
+3. Can you think of a situation where a pepper product might not be flagged as a pepper product using the code from the previous exercise